 Sauerkraut contains probiotics that are very beneficial for gut health.
-It is made out of cabbage, which is low in calories and high in fiber which might help with losing or maintaining weight.
+Sauerkraut is made using cabbage, which is low in calories and high in fiber which might help with losing or maintaining weight.
 For more sauerkraut health benefits – check out this article.

 Another very good reason to do it – it’s because it can be so delicious!
-This has been a recipe my family has been making for many, many years and we never get sick of it.
+This has been a family recipe that we’ve been making for many, many years and we never get sick of it.
 Especially during winter.